CorinnaBuerger/CorinnaBuerger.github.io/_posts/2020-05-09-turtle_paint.md

 ![Instructions]({{ corinnabuerger.github.io }}/assets/instructions.PNG)

 Now, that I've showed you all the possibilities with TurtlePaint, feel free to try it out!
-Just click [here](https://github.com/CorinnaBuerger/Turtle-Paint) for the github repository.
+Just click <a href="https://github.com/CorinnaBuerger/Turtle-Paint" target="_blank"> here</a> for the github repository.
 Have fun!